aogaili/ssr-helper/README.md

     // Set items to be passed to the client. ssrHelper.setItem('count', {name: '1'});
-    // Inject the data in the page body. ssrHelper.injectData();
+    // Inject the data in the page body.
+    // This will also inject user doc by default. ssrHelper.injectData();

     sink.renderIntoElementById("app", renderToString(